eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

     hers. it's a nice way to stay in touch.
 I will probably never read that avant-garde novel, but I'm glad you're reading it.
 You continue to exist.
 I exist.
+- dotfiles
+  - this is rather obscure and probably pertains mostly to software engineers
+  - some people put their computer's configuration up online
+  - these are called "dotfiles", from the practice that configuration files are often have names starting with a period, because on Unix (and later macOS), files that start with a period are normally hidden from users (in Finder, you can see this with [TODO command sequence])
+  - and so dotfiles are a metonym for "a system's configuration"
+  - why do I find this interesting?
+  - computers mediate every aspect of our lives
+  - yet, most people use their computers, basically, the way they came out of the box
+  - maybe they change the desktop background, but that's it
+  - there's something really interesting about people who take agency in their experience of computing, who step off the straight and narrow path, and make a really personal, idiosyncratic experience of computing.
+- so, I am curious: how do you use your computer?
+  - for programmers:
+    - what editor do you use? why?
+    - what shell? why?
+    - do you have some esoteric browser extension you like?
+    - what scripts have you written?
+    - in my polybar config i have a world clock. it has these cities: SF, NYC, MVD, LON, MNL. why these cities?
+  - for normal people:
+    - what does your background look like?
+    - do you use a screensaver?